 Up from the plaza is the Iglesia de Santa María la Mayor, the most important church in town.
-Dating to the 13th century, this Gothic church features two towers, from the top of which you'll enjoy great views of the town and countryside.
+Dating to the 13th century, this Gothic church features two towers, from the top of which you'll enjoy great town and countryside views.
 Inside, above the altar, are impressive 15th-century paintings in the Hispano-Flemish style.
 Naturally, the tour also includes a visit to Trujillo Castle, the 9th-century fortress that's perched on a hill overlooking the town.

 Day 10: Day Trip to Monfragüe National Park

-Within the Extremadura region of Spain lies Monfragüe, a 752-square-mile national park in the valley of the Tagus River.
+Within the Extremadura region of Spain lies Monfragüe, a national park in the valley of the Tagus River.
 Besides its natural beauty, Monfragüe is known for its exotic birdlife and abundance of wild animals.
 In the morning, you'll transfer to the park, where you'll meet an expert naturalist who will be your guide/driver for the day.
-He or she will lead the way into Monfragüe in a 4x4 vehicle on a guided safari you won't soon forget.

-Day 11: Drive from Trujillo to Madrid - Free Day
+Day 11: Drive to Madrid, Free Day in the City

-You might want to take this time to do some more sightseeing and visit any locales you might have missed your first time around.
+You might want to take this time to do more sightseeing and visit any locales you might have missed your first time in the city.
 You could also head to the shopping district along Gran Vía and pick up souvenirs and gifts to take back home.
 In the evening, if you'd like to dine amid history, try dinner at Botín.
 This Madrid staple has the distinction of being the oldest restaurant in the world.